 This minimally invasive procedure is used to treat compression fractures of the spine.
 Plastic cement is used to hold a broken vertebra (spinal bone) together.
 This stabilizes your spine and reduces pain.
 It’s similar to a procedure called kyphoplasty.

-Compression fractures in the thoracic (middle) and lumbar (lower) spine are common, especially in older women who have osteoporosis (weak or brittle bones).
-You can have a compression fracture even if you don’t have an injury or accident.
+Compression fractures in the middle (thoracic) and lower (lumbar) spine are common, especially in older women who have osteoporosis (weak or brittle spinal bones).
+You can have a compression fracture even without an injury.

 You may receive a sedative or general anesthesia.
 Your doctor places a needle, guided with a type of X-ray called fluoroscopy, into the broken bone.
 Plastic cement is injected into the bone to stabilize it.